ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-releases_tags.md

 ~~~
 {: .output}

-Double-check that this is the commit you intended to tag by running `git log` again.
+Double-check that this is the commit you intended to tag by running `git log` (or
+`git graph`) again.

 Note that `tasty` can now be used like other git references, such as commit hashes and
 branch names.
 For example, you can run `git checkout tasty` to (temporarily) update the